richardvtbtcp/BitcoinPrivate/README.md

 About
 --------------

-[Bitcoin Private](http://zclassic.org/), like [Zclassic](https://zclassic.org/) and [Zcash](https://z.cash/), is an implementation of the "Zerocash" protocol.
+[Bitcoin Private](http://btcp.org/), like [btcp](https://btcp.org/) and [Zcash](https://z.cash/), is an implementation of the "Zerocash" protocol.
-Based on Zclassic's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
+Based on btcp's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in the Zcash [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).